 There are also concerns for cancer patients that taking antioxidant supplements can interact with cancer treatments, reducing their effectiveness.
 This is because many chemotherapies use targeted oxidative damage to kill cancer cells.
 High doses of antioxidants may interact with the free radicals caused by cancer treatment, and stop them from working on the tumor.

-To help get your antioxidants from your diet, check out this menu of plant-based meals.
+To help get your antioxidants from your diet, check out this menu of Mediterranean Diet meals.